 NANO 2 Meet You!
-VOOPOO DRAG NANO 2 is Launched With a Bang!
+VOOPOO DRAG NANO 2 is Launched with a Bang!

 Leaked manuscript sparks debate

 A couple of weeks ago, a design document named U055 was leaked on major vape sites and has sparked a lot of interest and speculation.
+VOOPOO has officially confirmed that the document refers to the new DRAG NANO 2, and that the leaking of it was an oversight during the company's relocation process.
+The official said that the control of product information would be strengthened in the future to avoid the leakage of internal documents, drawings, data, and other information.
 However, this leak has created a lot of buzz on the Internet and vape celebrities and KOLs have been enthusiastically chattering about it, which shows just how attractive and innovative the new NANO 2 is, and how it fits in perfectly with its "A New Big Deal" slogan.

 Trendsetting design

 The most impressive aspect of the NANO 2 is its "trendy statement" design.
 Whether you're in a sporty skateboarding neighborhood or on a neon RAP stage, the NANO 2, with its own lanyard, will make you the cool guy in the crowd, enjoying vaping anytime, anywhere.
+The NANO 2 continues the classic angular design of the Drag series, with the materials of zinc alloy, it will bring you ultimate metallic hand feeling.
+At the same time, the NANO 2 is available in eight color options, three of which incorporate the Vinci Pod " single grain and single plating" textured pattern design, which gives a stylish 3D effect style when exposed to light.
+The other five styles borrow ideas from leather material of Drag S Pro, which shapes a perfect combination of hard metal and soft leather.
 A breakthrough in design, the NANO 2 not only meets all of the vaper's vaping needs but will also become a must-have fashion item for hipsters.

 Infinite airflow and adjustable power sets the market alight